Frano Selak: Near death experiences

 In 1963, while teaching at a school in Daruvar as part of his service in a military band of the Yugoslav People's Army, Selak received a call that his mother was hospitalized for complications with diabetes in Rijeka.
 He headed for Lučko Airfield near Zagreb and boarded a DC-8, which was taking off for its first flight with a total of seventeen passengers and four crew members.
 According to Selak, this was his first and only plane ride.
 During the flight, Selak exchanged glances with a flight attendant named Rozika and eventually left his seat to talk with her at the back of the plane, at the emergency door.
 Selak told reporters in 2006 that while over Čabar he heard a loud noise before the exit behind him opened, with the changing air pressure sucking him out.
-He fell 800 metres, losing consciousness before landing in a haystack in Parg.
+He fell 800 m, losing consciousness before landing in a haystack in Parg.
 According to Selak, he spent four days in a coma and woke up at the Department of Traumatology, where he learnt that he had no fractures or other serious injuries.
 He told the press that the door was blown open when the tailplane hit the hills of Gorski Kotar near Parg, reading in Vjesnik newspaper that the same strike caused a fire aboard, leading to a crash, with 19 of the plane's occupants being found "charred".
 Selak stated that the stewardess Rozika also survived, found in similar good health in a tree and recovered with military helicopters.
 He gave no last name for Rozika, but described her as hailing from Futog in Vojvodina, Serbia, and stated that the two remained friends for life.
-There are, however, no records of a plane crash in 1963 around Croatia matching Selak's narrative.
+An early account by Der Spiegel claimed that Rozika, who was not identified by name, had also died as the twentieth victim.
+There are, however, no records of a plane crash in 1963 matching Selak's narrative.
+Freelance journalists Hilmar Poganatz and Stjepan Milcic also separately stated that both Croatian and international physical archives contained no mention of such an accident.

 In 1966, Selak rode a bus to Split, which skidded off the road and into a river, drowning four passengers.
 Selak swam to shore with a few cuts and bruises.